-Carers Week 2019 is taking place between 10th and 16th June.
+Carers Week 2019 is taking place between 10th and 16th June, and the theme will be "Getting Carers Connected".
 We will be holding a number of activities throughout the Week to raise funds and awareness of caring.

 There are 30 bikes available so if you or anyone you know would like to do a few miles and help us raise funds please get in touch, email@example.com.
 We will also have an information stall in the foyer and would love it if you could pop by to say hi.

 If spinning is not your thing you could still help us out by sharing the event on your social media pages using the poster below.
 Alternatively, you can make a donation to support our spinners on our JustGiving page.

 We’d be very grateful for any donations of cupcakes anyone is able to make.
 Whether you’re a master baker, a budding baker, or an anywhere in between baker and are able to help then please contact firstname.lastname@example.org.

 Wear your pj’s to work or school and donate £1 to us.
 Get your colleagues, friends and family involved.
 You can download a promotional poster below.

 For more information on this event speak to email@example.com.